 Own part of a stock with fractional share investing.

 How to Report Cash in Lieu of Fractional Shares

-Calculating the cost basis for cash in lieu of fractional shares is a little tricky due to the change of share price and quantity.
-The new stock issued is not taxable nor does the cost basis change, but the per-share basis does.
+Calculating the cost basis for cash in lieu of fractional shares is a little tricky due to the share price and quantity change.
+The new stock issued is not taxable, nor does the cost basis change, but the per-share basis does.